A BRIEF INTRODUCTION:

 Rembrandt’s drawings offer few ‘footholds’ to any cataloguer – that is to say, there are few ‘documentary’ drawings, such as works that are signed or can be directly connected with one of his finished works.
 Of the 1,450 sheets accepted in Benesch’s catalogue (including drawings only retouched by Rembrandt, in his opinion), no more than 78, some with drawings on the versos, can properly be regarded as reliable starting-points for further attributions – so-called documentary drawings.
 Many of those viewed as reliable by Benesch have since been rejected from Rembrandt’s oeuvre altogether, exposing the dangers for any cataloguer who fails to be rigorous in designating drawings as starting-points.
 It has to be said that Benesch himself was often lax in this regard and many of his stylistic comparisons seem wide of the mark (just one example: Benesch 152, which he compared for style with Benesch 141, 145, 153 and 351, none of which seems particularly similar).

-Indeed, the a-textual character of the visual arts places Gould’s inventor (artist producing art) and curator (academic producing texts) – in an opposing, symbiotic relationship, in which the latter will tend naturally towards the wrong end of the stick.
-This needs to be borne in mind when judging works of art, even when using the documentary drawings as a starting-point for attributions: while they remain useful, in that they provide sufficient material to collate without difficulty an oeuvre of around 150 drawings, all closely comparable – enough, it is hoped, to form the corner-stone for a complete catalogue, drawings that deviate in style from the ‘documentable’ cannot simply be cast aside as works by followers, most of whom are in any case poorly documented.
+Indeed, the a-textual character of the visual arts places Gould’s inventor (artist producing art) and curator (academic producing texts) – in an opposing, symbiotic relationship with the artist, in which the curator will tend naturally towards the wrong end of the stick.
+This needs to be borne in mind when judging works of art, even when using the documentary drawings as a starting-point for attributions: while they remain useful, in that they provide sufficient material to collate without difficulty an oeuvre of around 150 drawings, all closely comparable – enough, it is hoped, to form the corner-stone for a complete catalogue – drawings that deviate in style from the ‘documentable’ cannot simply be cast aside as works by followers, most of whom are in any case poorly documented.

 Needless to say, there will always be cases where specialists disagree – severed somewhere along the line between the contrary tendencies described by Gould.
 One reason is that however scientific we cataloguers try to be, it is likely that we will ‘project’ ourselves onto (or empathise with) the Rembrandt that we study.
-And so differences in the personalities of the individual cataloguers will engender different, individual ideas of Rembrandt – and, therefore, of what he might have created.
+Many drawings present us with few if any close analogies with widely accepted drawings by him, and have something of the character of a Rorschach test: differences in the personalities of the individual cataloguers will engender different, individual responses, even leading to varying ideas of Rembrandt – and, therefore, of what he might have created.
 This is a problem not simply of the well-worn trope of subjectivity versus obectivity, but primarily of individual psychology.
 For example, a conservative-minded scholar with a meticulously tidy desk and appearance, who usually wears a suit and never has a hair out of place (think Frits Lugt?), might produce a different Rembrandt oeuvre to a more bohemian type of scholar with unruly hair, an untidy desk and who wears torn jeans and a T-shirt.
-Their ‘methodologies’ might differ, their adherence to particular theories or even dogmas.
-As hard as either or both may try to ‘objectivise’ what they see and understand each other’s point of view, the Rembrandt oeuvres they create might vary.
+Their ‘methodologies’ might differ, as also their adherence to particular theories or even dogmas.
+As hard as either or both may try to ‘objectivise’ what they see and to understand each other’s point of view, the Rembrandt oeuvres they create might vary.

 A Woman Sleeping